SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-14-fda-covid-boosters-moderna.md

 case for waning was weak and doses might be better spent on the as-yet-unvaccinated, domestically and globally.
-While I still think that, it seems that they've eliminated a lot of the confounders and shown that there indeed was some waning, even for serious effects.
+While I still think that, it seems that they've eliminated a lot of the confounders and shown that there indeed was some waning, even for serious disease.
 COVID-19 may join the ranks of other vaccines that also require 3 doses (HPV, HepA, HepB, DTaP, Hib, PCV13, IPV, &hellip;).

 After reading their data, my answer to the first question is now "yeah, probably".